 Overview

-Rarity: S-Rank Weapon: Blade Wings Element: Lakshana
+Rarity: S-Rank Arc: Plasma Element: Lakshana

 Hathor is best read as a Lakshana on-field carry with built-in Remora utility.
 Her job is to stay on field long enough to build Express Delivery Power, then cash that into a real burst window through Emergency Delivery.
 She is not a pure quick-swap utility piece, because her Ultimate state ends the moment you switch her out.
 On top of that, her passive package gives her real team value in Remora-based shells even when she is not the one actively hitting.